arabold/serverless-sentry-plugin/README.md

 ### I'm testing my Sentry integration locally but no errors or messages are reported

 Check out the `filterLocal` configuration setting.
 If you test Sentry locally and want to make sure your messages are sent, set this flag to `false`.
-Once done testing, don't forget to switch it back to `true` as otherwise you'll spam your Sentry projects with meaningless errors of local code changes.
+Once done testing, don't forget to switch it back to `true` as otherwise, you'll spam your Sentry projects with meaningless errors of local code changes.

 ## Version History